ElliottjPierce/noiz/book/src/more-info/comparing-to-other-libraries.md

 For simplex noise, `noiz` is the clear winner.
 Simplex is about half as fast as perlin for 2d, but it gets better for higher dimensions, beating perlin in 4d.

 For Worley noise, the results vary greatly depending on use-case.
 See for yourself.
-Worley approximate, if you're wondering, is a version of worley noise that is much faster but restricts the voronoi points to be only half as random as normal.
-This works great if you only need an approximation.

 ## What to Choose